 You will walk your dog by a strategically concealed speaker (often behind some rocks, under leaves, or in a pile of sticks).
 As the dog approaches, the speaker will activate and play the sound of a Rattlesnake rattle.
 Many dogs will immediately pull in the opposite direction, as they remember the sound from step 1.
 This is great, and the dog will not be corrected again.

 This is another crucial step that teaches your dog the SOUND of a Rattlesnake, because they may not be able to see the Rattlesnake, and other, more pungent odors in the area may conceal its smell.

 Rattlesnakes can lose their rattles, they can choose not to rattle, and babies will not have a rattle - that is why your dog is also taught the smells and the appearance of the Rattlesnake independently from this step.
 Even if the snake does not rattle, your dog should still recognize the danger.

 Your dog has now seen a Rattlesnake, smelled a Rattlesnake, and heard a Rattlesnake, so it is time to put it all together.

 There are very few dogs who choose curiosity at this point.
-Your pup will likely pull as far as they can in the opposite direction of the Rattlesnake.
-Any attempts to make them walk towards it will be met with the utmost resistance.
+Your pup will likely pull as far as they can in the opposite direction of the Rattlesnake or position themselves between you and the snake to keep you away.

-This means you're done, and your pooch is now a proud graduate of Arizona Rattlesnake Aversion.
+This means you're done, and your pooch is now a proud graduate of Arizona Rattlesnake Aversion (naturally, they receive a graduation certificate for their hard work).
 The whole process generally takes less than half an hour.